harlows/waikato-extend/docs/teacher-for-learning/mastery.md

 # Mastery

-One of the most difficult aspects of deconstructing the skills and concepts associated with achieving mastery occurs when dealing with **“threshold concepts.**” These are often essential concepts in the discipline that must be understood in order to achieve mastery but are extremely challenging because once you fully understand them it is almost impossible to conceive of the topic without them.
+One of the most difficult aspects of deconstructing the skills and concepts associated with achieving mastery occurs when dealing with **“threshold concepts.”** These are often essential concepts in the discipline that must be understood in order to achieve mastery but are extremely challenging because once you fully understand them it is almost impossible to conceive of the topic without them.
 This is often described as an “expert blind spot.”

 If you have an expert blind spot, it is difficult to break down the concept into its component parts because your thinking has been irrevocably transformed.
 It is our role as educators to try and remember what it is like to be a novice learner.